luizfneves404/pico-backend/README.md

 - Don't use column_property with alias, since it will force some early evaluation and break things.
 Use hybrid_property instead.
 - If you use a third mapped class as a many-to-many table, add viewonly=True to the relationship connecting the two other mapped classes to avoid conflicts.
 - Use lazy="raise_on_sql" basically always on relationships, we don't want to do db access implicitly (even though using async sqlalchemy would already block this implicit db access, i prefer to be explicit).
 When you want to define a "strong" relationship, where a child should be deleted if the parent is, you probably want to use the following, plus any other kwargs you want to pass to the relationship:
+- if you add a geoalchemy2 column, you may have to remove from the migration file the "create_index", because the column definition may already create the index.
 ```python
 relationship(
     lazy="raise_on_sql",